liampond/LLM-RCM/README.md

+## **DISCLAIMER: This repository is outdated and only exists as a legacy reference for the paper below.
+The current repository is [LLM-MusicTheory](https://github.com/liampond/LLM-MusicTheory)**

 # LLM-RCM

 This repository accompanies the paper *Teaching LLMs Music Theory with In-Context Learning and Chain-of-Thought Prompting: Pedagogical Strategies for Machines*, which explores how large language models (LLMs) like ChatGPT, Claude, and Gemini can be taught to reason about music theory using in-context learning and chain-of-thought prompting.
 The study systematically evaluates model performance on Royal Conservatory of Music (RCM) Level 6 theory exam questions encoded in ABC, Humdrum, MEI, and MusicXML formats.

 The paper was published and presented at the 17th International Conference on Computer Supported Music Education (CSME/CSEDU 2025) in Porto, Portugal, on April 3, 2025.
+DOI: [10.5220/0013506100003932](https://doi.org/10.5220/0013506100003932)

 Pond, Liam, and Ichiro Fujinaga.
 2025.
 “Teaching LLMs Music Theory with In-Context Learning and Chain-of-Thought Prompting: Pedagogical Strategies for Machines.”
 In *Proceedings of the 17th International Conference on Computer Supported Education (CSEDU 2025)* 1: 671–81.
 ISBN 978-989-758-746-7.